Two-lifetime model for the cuprates revisited: Introduction

 The idea that a two-lifetime phenomenology is necessary in order to describe the superconducting state of the cuprates is not new.
 In fact, in \cite{Reber12} the authors introduced the concept of the tomographic density of states (TDoS) and showed that TDoS can be described by the Dynes formula.
 The Dynes parameter $\Gamma$ turned out to be much smaller than the quasiparticle width.
+Moreover, the magnitude of $\Gamma$ so defined turned out to be comparable with the energy smearing observed in tunneling spectroscopy \cite{DeCastro08}.
 Building on this observation in \cite{Kondo15} the authors argued, by means of an analysis of spectral functions at $k=k_F$, that two lifetimes are necessary to fit the data.
-However, the analysis in \cite{Kondo15} was based on an unphysical formula for the Green's function proposed in \cite{Norman98}.
+However, the analysis in \cite{Kondo15} was based on an unphysical Norman's formula (NF) for the Green's function proposed in \cite{Norman98}.
 Moreover, the interpretation of the two lifetimes was unclear.

 Here we present a substantially improved continuation of the program initiated in \cite{Reber12,Kondo15}.
-We make use of MRDP which enables a clear interpretation of the physical meaning of the two lifetimes.
-Moreover, we demonstrate that the necessity of introducing two lifetimes is much more evident in different aspects of ARPES than in the $k=k_F$ data.
+In Section~\ref{sec:MRDP}, we start by introducing the basic formulae of MRDP and show that MRDP enables a clear interpretation of the physical meaning of the two lifetimes.
+In Section~\ref{sec:MRDP_Cuprates}, we demonstrate that MRDP explains the experimentally observed low-energy features of the measured ARPES spectra in the cuprates.
+We find that the necessity of introducing two lifetimes is much more evident in different aspects of ARPES than in the $k=k_F$ data.
+In Section~\ref{sec:Comparison}, we compare MRDP with previous work.
+In particular, we demonstrate that within MRDP the shortcomings of the widely used NF formalism \cite{Norman98} do not appear.
+Finally, in Section~\ref{sec:Conclusion} we conclude.
+Several more technical aspects of our work are relegated to the Appendices.